microsoft/AzureSearch_JFK_Files/README.md

     3. An Azure App Service plan, default set to [Free F1](https://azure.microsoft.com/en-us/pricing/details/app-service/plans/) tier.
     4. An Azure Web App Service, using the plan from # 3.
     5. An Azure Function instance, using the storage account from # 2 and the plan from # 3.
 The Azure Function will be prepublished with the code provided in this repository as part of the template deployment.
+    6. A Cognitive Services account, of type [CognitiveServices](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/), that will be used for billing your Cognitive Search skills usage.

     </br>
     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FAzureSearch_JFK_Files%2Fmaster%2Fazuredeploy.json" target="_blank">